-JE Code: JE1715
+Date July 2024 JE Code JE1715

-Key Deliverables
+Key deliverables

-1. To investigate all cases (low and high) of anti-social behaviour and potential social housing fraud promptly and professionally, ensuring follow up actions are completed.
-Proactively managing arising work, including addressing complex and difficult social issues with residents and ensuring that reported incidents are allocated to the relevant organisation, for example the Police, Fire Service, Clinical Commissioning Group (CCG) and other relevant individuals and are within legislative, or locally agreed timescales.
-2. Taking a lead professional role in co-ordinating the assistance for vulnerable residents causing or being affected by anti-social behaviour; often with complex needs and issues such as mental health, drug and alcohol misuse, domestic abuse, or criminality.
+- To investigate all cases of high-risk antisocial behaviour and potential social housing fraud promptly and professionally, ensuring follow up actions are completed.
+Proactively managing workloads, including addressing complex and difficult social issues with residents and ensuring that reported incidents are allocated to the relevant organisation, for example the Police, Fire Service, Clinical Commissioning Group (CCG) and other relevant individuals and are within legislative, or locally agreed timescales. - Taking a lead professional role in co-ordinating the assistance for vulnerable residents causing or being affected by anti-social behaviour; often with complex needs and issues such as mental health, drug and alcohol misuse, domestic abuse, or criminality.
 Actively assessing risk and working with internal and external colleagues such as Thames Valley Police, Adult and Children's services and safeguarding.
-Using a multi-agency approach, to develop action plans to manage identified risks and mitigate/eradicate anti-social behaviour where possible.
-3. To provide advice to colleagues, elected members and the public on Anti-Social Behaviour and Housing Fraud, process and legislation.
-This will include liaising with a wide range of stakeholders including Parish Councillors and elected members, environmental health, tenancy support, TVP, Adults and Children's services.
-4. To support housing officers, operational staff, resident involvement, community development and crime reduction initiatives so that residents feel safe and empowered/involved to make a positive contribution to the community, achieved through building trust to enable engagement in complex familial and social dynamics.
-5. To ensure the Council complies with the Crime and Disorder Act 1998; Anti-social Behaviour, Crime and Policing Act 2014, Prevention of Housing Fraud Act 2013 and all other related statutory legislation and guidance.
-6. To enforce tenancy breaches and maintaining effective working relationships with other investigative and prosecutorial organisations e.g., Police, CPS, Internal Legal Team, investigating and collating evidence and instigating legal proceedings, preparing detailed legal documentation for court proceedings.
+Using a multi-agency approach, to develop action plans to manage identified risks and mitigate/eradicate anti-social behaviour where possible. - To provide advice to colleagues, elected members and the public on Anti-Social Behaviour and Housing Fraud, process, and legislation.
+This will include liaising with a wide range of stakeholders including Parish Councillors and elected members, environmental health, tenancy support, TVP, Adults and Children's services. - To support housing officers, operational staff, resident involvement, community development and crime reduction initiatives so that residents feel safe and empowered/involved to make a positive contribution to the community, achieved through building trust to enable engagement in complex familial and social dynamics. - To ensure the Council complies with the Crime and Disorder Act 1998; Anti-social Behaviour, Crime and Policing Act 2014, Prevention of Housing Fraud Act 2013 and all other related statutory legislation and guidance. - To enforce tenancy breaches and maintaining effective working relationships with other investigative and prosecutorial organisations e.g., Police, Internal Legal Team, investigating and collating evidence and instigating legal proceedings, preparing detailed legal documentation for court proceedings.
 Issuing directions to legal and representing the authority at county and magistrates' court.
-7. To proactively work with residents to prevent evictions, identifying issues and working with residents, colleagues, and partner agencies to reduce the risk of escalation and tenancy failure.
-This will include understanding and working empathically with people through complex situations, creating detailed support plans for residents who may either be victims or perpetrators, arranging multi-agency meetings to support risk management and creation and review of robust actions plans, ensuring assigned actions are completed.

-Within reason these key deliverables may evolve to meet service need and it is expected that you will be flexible and adaptable in your delivery to meet both service and council wide needs
+Within reason these key deliverables may evolve to meet service need and it is expected that you will be flexible and adaptable in your delivery to meet both service and city council wide needs